-Our fundraising team members work to raise the much needed funds that are required to ensure the continuation and development of BeastWatch UK.
+Our fundraising team members work to raise the much-needed funds that are required to ensure the continuation and development of BeastWatch UK.
 CIC.
 They are responsible for working with their coordinator in developing and promoting successful fundraising campaigns on both a local & national level.
-Fundraisers can be responders, support or coordinators but the Coordinator retains financial responsibility for any fundraising events including the distribution & monitoring of collection tins locally.
-This role would work in conjunction with event organisation.
+Fundraisers can be responders, support, or coordinators but the Coordinator retains financial responsibility for any fundraising events including the distribution & monitoring of collection tins locally.
+This role would work in conjunction with event organization.

-Often advertised through our Facebook group & page we continue to seek dedicated people to work with us in obtaining our long term goals.
-We seek to recruit the highest calibre people to these pivotal roles in developing & shaping our future.
+Often advertised through our Facebook group & page we continue to seek dedicated people to work with us in obtaining our long-term goals.
+We seek to recruit the highest caliber, people, for these pivotal roles in developing & shaping our future.
 Executive positions will be registered as Directors of the company and have a real stake in our future, they will be members of a Board of Directors as well as being part of the Operational Management Team which both meet regularly to plan & discuss strategy & development.
-These volunteers assist in managing the organisation on a national level.
+These volunteers assist in managing the organization on a national level.

 Volunteer Management Team (VMT).

-This refers to the team of Executive Directors who meet to plan & address the operational & development needs of the organisation which arise on a regular basis.
-They form the policy, protocol & procedure which governs the practice of our volunteers.
+This refers to the team of Executive Directors who meet to plan & address the operational & development needs of the organization which arises on a regular basis.
+They form the policy, protocol & procedure which govern the practice of our volunteers.

 We are seeking to recruit volunteers from across the UK.
 If you have an interest in exotic animals and wish to volunteer with us for the benefit the exotic animal welfare and the environment, then please get in touch by completing our online application form.